ifp/schemas/README.md

 ### Public Document Examples:

 - [Public Sale Advert JSON v1.0.0 example](https://github.com/ifp/schemas/blob/master/json/examples/public_sale-advert-schema_v1.0.0-example.json)
+- [Public Sale Advert JSON v1.0.0 notes](https://github.com/ifp/schemas/blob/master/json/examples/public_sale-advert-schema_v1.0.0-notes.json) - This document provides notes about the use for each field.
 - [Public Sale Advert JSON v1.0.0 list of enums available](https://github.com/ifp/schemas/blob/master/json/examples/public_sale-advert-schema_v1.0.0-example.json) - see this for the full list of the enums in the schema that can be used for the lookup values in their respective keys.

 ### JSON resources: